Jon Buck & Dominic Cullinan

 Lecicester Engineering Building for Building Design Magazine

-Jon is currently directing the Fordham Abbey Dojima Sake Brewery project, a new Sake Brewery and visitor building in the grounds of the Grade II Listed Fordham Abbey, plus outbuildings converted for visitor use and a pottery in the ancient woods.
+Jon has recently directed the Fordham Abbey Dojima Sake Brewery project, a new Sake Brewery and visitor building in the grounds of the Grade II Listed Fordham Abbey, plus outbuildings converted for visitor use and a pottery in the ancient woods.
 The Georgian manor house to be gradually repaired, restored and used as an event venue.
-All due to be open to the public in Spring 2018.
+All opened to the public from Autumn 2018.

 And in 2013 the transformation of Christ Church Primary School in Brick Lane, remodelling the Grade II Listed school and constructing the new nursery & community building next to the Grade 1 Listed Christ Church Spitalfields.
 A bold strategy, sensitive negotiations, precise planning, attention to detail and meticulous communication formed this design for the community.